 The first thing you have to know is that no type of bankruptcy can eliminate your child support debt.
-Plus, it’s one of the exceptions to the Bankruptcy Code’s automatic stay that says your wages can’t be garnished while your bankruptcy case is pending.
-Any garnishment due to a child support order will continue even after you file bankruptcy.
+And while the automatic stay stops most other creditors from garnishing your wages while your bankruptcy case is pending, wage garnishments due to a child support order will continue even after you file bankruptcy.
 Child support debt is an exception to the automatic stay.

 What About Overdue Child Support?

-Missed child support obligations are considered an unsecured debt, but they’re considered a priority debt and get special treatment.
-Under bankruptcy law, child support arrears get paid before other unsecured creditors, like credit card companies and medical bills.
+Missed child support obligations are considered an unsecured debt, but it’s a priority debt and gets special treatment.
+Under bankruptcy law, child support arrears get paid before other unsecured creditors, like credit card companies.
 It doesn’t matter how much total debt you have.
-The debt relief you receive in the form of a Chapter 7 bankruptcy discharge will not include child support debt.
-You will continue to be subject to any court order the family law court has entered against you.
+Child support debt won’t be discharged with other unsecured debts in your Chapter 7 case.
+You’ll continue to be subject to any court order the family law court has entered against you.